-History of the manor and its owners
+History of the chateau and its owners

-Current owners of the manor house
+Current owners of the chateau

 The name GOYA Vitality Hotel is not accidental.
 “GOYA” is an anagram of the word “YOGA”, which emphasizes the focus on health and personal development.
 At the same time, the word “GOYA” (phonetically) means stork in Hungarian.
 The stork is the main element of the coat of arms of the Bohdal family, which is called “bohdal” in the Moravian dialect.
 This symbol is perceived as a messenger of good luck and in the Far East also as a symbol of long life.
 The word “Vitality” in the name of the hotel emphasizes that the hotel is a place where a person can awaken their vitality, find an opportunity to relax and recharge their batteries.